az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

 ### Arizona Header Classes

-These custom Arizona Bootstrap classes are now deprecated:
+These custom Arizona Bootstrap classes for the Arizona Header are now deprecated:

-- `.redbar-buttons`: This class has been replaced with `.arizona-header-buttons`.
+- `.redbar-buttons`: This class has no replacement (the element now uses standard Arizona Bootstrap classes instead).
 - `.btn-redbar`: This class has been replaced with `.btn-arizona-header`.

-For both of these classes, the original styling has been preserved.
+For both of these deprecated classes, the original CSS has been preserved.
 However, if these classes are used with the Arizona Header on a Quickstart 3 site, it will not be displayed correctly due to updates to the markup.

 ### Card Classes